Damieee/future-purpose-learn-to-code-2.0/Class_1_OfficeHour_Dec_05_2024/bank-oop-assignment.md

-# Bank Management System - OOP Python Project
+# FuturePurpose Learn to Code <2.0> - Bank Management System - OOP Python Project

 ## Project Overview
 In this assignment, you will design and implement a comprehensive Bank Management System using Object-Oriented Programming (OOP) principles in Python.
 This project will help you apply your recently learned OOP concepts to create a practical, real-world application.